salesforce/botsim/latest/_sources/deep_dive.rst.txt

 ##################
 The generator takes bot designs and intent utterances as input and produces the required configuration files to serve as BotSIM's NLU and NLG models.
 The generator also applies paraphrasing models to the input intent utterances and use the paraphrases as intent queries in the simulation goals.
-The following code shows how different components of the generator work:
+The following code shows how the major functionalities of the generator:

 .. code-block:: python